Eviath/heartlike/README.md

 ## DO NOT USE IN PRODUCTION!
 WORK IN PROGRESS
 Im in early learning process of building engines with RoR, there is a good amount of possibility that this code is not written in the best way possible.
 Code is not fully tested nor designed to work in production at that stage.

-####I would be grateful for any constructive criticism and help.
+#### I would be grateful for any constructive criticism and help.

 # Heartlike
-Heartlike RoR Blog Engine.
+Heartlike RoR Blog Engine with custom Admin panel.

 ### Heartlike can be so awesome thanks to these things.